frederic-perez/AmE-dictionary/data/idioms.md

 __weigh down__ To make someone heavy and unable to move easily.
 __well played__
 __welp__ A common alternative to “well” that is used to express disappointment, often in text messaging.
+__whack-a-mole__ :astonished: __2__ By extension, a situation in which problems continue to arise faster than one is able to solve or cope with them, resulting in piecemeal, incomplete, or temporary results. _Every time we think we have the software debugged, more problems show up.
+We’ve just been playing whack-a-mole from day one!_
 __whale on (someone or something)__
 __what do you know__ A phrase used to indicate one’s surprise upon discovering something. _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_ :es: ¡Qué sorpresa!
 __what makes (one) tick__ _We’ve never captured one of them, and consequently don’t know what makes them tick._